 Literally Shattered Lives: What Scott did to the abusive criminal mentioned earlier in the page when he tried to make him kill a security guard, at the age of about 16.
 No. He didn't get therapy for this either.

 Love Interest: To many different women, but his main love interests are Jean Grey and Emma Frost.

-Love Triangle: Scott has been in a few love triangles, but the main ones are between himself, Jean, and Wolverine and himself, Jean and Emma.
+Love Triangle: Scott has been in a few love triangles, but the main ones are between himself, Jean, and Wolverine, and himself, Jean and Madelyne, and himself, Jean and Emma.